Mexico Remote Work Movement Unstoppable

 • Step2: Make the payment online using a credit card.

-• Step3: Keep an eye on your email for confirmation of payment and the arrival of your eVisa, which will be sent to you digitally.
+• Step3: Keep an eye on your email for confirmation of payment and the arrival of your Tourist Card, which will be sent to you digitally.